ibm-cloud-docs/Backup/getting-started.md

 After the agent is installed, you can add plug-ins at any time.
 To install a plug-in, run the Agent installation kit.
 The plug-in appears as an option on the Custom Setup page.

-1. Run the {{site.data.keyword.backup_notm}} Software Agent - InstallShield Wizard.
+1. Run the {{site.data.keyword.backup_notm}} Software Agent - installation program.
 1. At the welcome screen, click **Next**.
 1. Select **Modify**.
 1. Select to leave the logon credentials for the agent services unchanged.
 Click **Next**.
 1. From the list of plug-ins, select the one that you want to install.
-Then, select the option to install the feature on the local harddrive.
+Then, select the option to install the feature on the local hard disk.
 Click **Next**.
 1. Select **Keep my current registration**.
 Click **Next**.
 1. Click **Install**.
 1. When the installation is complete, click **Finish**.